Several customized behavioral tests are offered to phenotype mouse and rat models and evaluate effects of compounds in different in vivo models.

 Morris Water Maze Test

-The Morris water maze is widely used to study spatial memory and learning.
-Animals are placed in a pool of water, and have to swim to a hidden escape platform.
+The Morris water maze is widely used to study spatial learning and memory.
+Animals are placed in a pool of water and have to swim to a hidden platform.
 Each mouse has to perform three trials on each of four consecutive days.
 After the last trial on day 4, mice have to fulfill a probe trial.
-During the probe trial, the platform is removed from the pool and the number of crossings over the former target position is recorded together with the abidance in this quadrant.
+During the probe trial, the platform is removed from the pool and the number of crossings over the former target position is recorded together with the abidance in the target quadrant.

 Novel Object Recognition Test